 In a hole in the ground there lived a hobbit. . .
 What’s a hobbit and how did J.R.R.
 Tolkien come by this word?
 Was it invented, adapted, or stolen?
-To celebrate the release of The Hobbit film and renewed interest in J.R.R Tolkien’s work, we’ve excerpted this passage from The Ring of Words: Tolkien and the Oxford English Dictionary by Peter Gilliver, Jeremy Marshall, and Edmund Weiner.
+To shed some light on the matter, we’ve excerpted this passage from The Ring of Words: Tolkien and the Oxford English Dictionary by Peter Gilliver, Jeremy Marshall, and Edmund Weiner.

 * * *

 The OED entry for HOBBIT was published in 1976, in Volume II (H-N) of the Supplement to the OED.
 In December 1969, when this entry was in preparation, the Editor, R. W. Burchfield, sent a draft of the entry to Tolkien (who had been his teacher), asking for his comments.
 Tolkien did not reply until the following August: 1970 had turned out to be a year of ‘great pressures for me and domestic distresses’, as he explained in an apologetic letter to Burchfield.
 Fortunately there was still time to make use of his comments, which he included in a further letter (cf. Lett.
 316) dated 11 September 1970: